 Did you know that Vova and Vladimir is the same person?
 How about Sasha and Alexandra?
-The same person, too!
+They are the same person, too.